 Having some space to reflect on it now, I can’t help but think that we could all be living by new standards.
 Whatever it is that feels good to us, and not simply just abiding to cultural norms.
 When we thrive we then have the energy to give back to the world in that way in which we are craving, in the small scale and the large.
 So, I encourage you to ask yourself.. what does that mean for you?
 What do you crave?
 What would your ideal world look like in terms of work, interactions with others, play, all of it?
 What small action step can you take now in that direction?

 Jessica Murby is a Hospice Liaison, Occupational Therapist, lover of life, and acro yogi.
 She unexpectedly came upon the benefits of using death as teacher through her clinical experience and through navigating illness herself.
-She is part of a lifelong research study at the National Institutes of Health (N.I.H.).
-Jessica currently splits her time between her roots in New England and the beautiful island of Maui.
-She shares her unique work most anywhere she’s invited to through public speaking, writing, and workshops.
+Jessica shares this work through public speaking, writing, and workshops.